-The mesothelioma diagnosis was not that much of a surprise.
+Maybe the mesothelioma diagnosis was not that much of a surprise.
 You sensed that something was wrong.
-The cough, fatigue, chest pain and shortness of breath were among the symptoms.
+Cough, fatigue, chest pain, and shortness of breath were among the symptoms.
 Still, the news struck you like a lightning bolt.
 This fatal form of cancer has you searching for answers.

-One question you ask: How did you get this dreadful disease that will likely end my life within two years?
+One question you ask: How did I get this dreadful disease that will likely end my life within two years?
 The cause is the asbestos fibers you inhaled.
-And two most likely places where you had exposure to asbestos were either at your workplace or home.
+And the two most likely places where you had exposure to asbestos were either at your workplace or your home.

 Work, home, secondary exposure

-We know that workers in certain types of occupations are more likely to face exposure to asbestos than others.
+We know that workers in certain occupations were more likely to face exposure to asbestos than others.
 Shipbuilding is one of them.
 Through the decades, thousands of Washington residents have toiled away in the region’s shipyards, building passenger ships, barges, naval and civilian cargo ships, drilling platforms and submarines.

-Construction workers, machine operators, agriculture workers and firefighters also are among the people who have a higher chance of succumbing to mesothelioma due to their regular exposure to asbestos.
+Construction workers, machine operators, agriculture workers and firefighters are also among those who have a higher chance of succumbing to mesothelioma due to regular exposure to asbestos.

-Your home also is a likely source of asbestos exposure.
-Many families remain unaware of the asbestos-containing materials that exist in their homes.
-For example, asbestos is used in siding, ceilings, floor tiles, drywall as well as insulating pipes.
+Your home could also be a likely source of asbestos exposure.
+Many families remain unaware of the asbestos-containing materials that may exist in their homes.
+For example, asbestos was once commonly used in siding, ceilings, floor tiles, and drywall as well as in pipe insulation.

-Finally, another way in which you may have gotten mesothelioma was through secondary exposure to the asbestos fibers.
-Construction and industrial workers who have regular on-the-job exposure to asbestos may bring home the fibers, attached to their tools, shoes and clothing.
-Family members who share the home may get exposed to these fibers, which become airborne and collect on curtains, furniture and clothing.
+Another way in which you may have gotten mesothelioma was through secondary exposure to asbestos fibers.
+Construction and industrial workers who have regular on-the-job exposure to asbestos may bring home fibers attached to their clothing, shoes, and tools.
+Family members who share the home may get exposed to these fibers, which become airborne and collect on soft surfaces like curtains, furniture and clothing.